facebook/docusaurus/website/docs/guides/creating-pages.md

 :::caution

 All JavaScript/TypeScript files within the `src/pages/` directory will have corresponding website paths generated for them.
-If you want to create reusable components or test files (ending with `.test.js`) into that directory, use the `exclude` option (by default, files prefixed with `_` are not turned into pages).
+If you want to create reusable components into that directory, use the `exclude` option (by default, files prefixed with `_`, test files(`.test.js`) and files in `__tests__` directory are not turned into pages).

 :::